spryker/spryker-docs/_drafts/oryx/packages.md

 ## Domain packages

 Domain packages provide components and service logic for certain domains.
 Organizing packages in domains improves the developer experience by making it easy to understand where to find a certain component or service.
-For example, the `product` domain package contains all product related components, as well as product services and adapters that integrate with Spryker APIs.
+For example, the `product` domain package contains all product-related components, as well as product services and adapters that integrate with Spryker APIs.

 | PACKAGES                                                         | LOCATION                 |
 | ---------------------------------------------------------------- | ------------------------ |